wi-pi/deceptive-pattern/README.md

-# Deceptive Paper - Modern Jekyll Research Website
+# Deceptive Pattern Paper

-A modern, responsive Jekyll-based website inspired by the [Nerfies website](https://nerfies.github.io/), designed for showcasing academic research, publications, and projects.
+A Jekyll-based research website for showcasing academic research on deceptive patterns in web interfaces.

 ## Features